uhellstr/sqlcl-shell/README.md

 Complete rewrite how we get the PATH to sql binary no need for using any personal modifications from last release 1.0.3 anymore.
 You still need to have "../bin" in your PATH variable.

+2024-12-29 Release 1.0.5

+Better cursor point handling , but still not perfect some more work is needed.
+Added example on how to copy SQL code over to the SQLcl buffer from another buffer in README.md